aryangaur380/QR-Code-Generator/README.md

 ## Demo

-You can try the live version of the project here:[QR Code Generator](https://smart-qr-code-generator.netlify.app/)
+You can try the live version of the project here: [QR Code Generator](https://smart-qr-code-generator.netlify.app/)

 ## Technologies Used